birkenkrahe/ml-25/README.md

 ![img](./img/cover.jpg)

-# Introduction to Programming in C++p
+# Machine Learning

 # What's in this repo?

--   Repository for CSC 100 - Introduction to Programming in C++
+-   Repository for DSC 305 - Machine Learning
 -   Emacs Org-mode files( `.org`) are rendered as Markdown (not on mobile app but works well in mobile browser).
 -   Reference links in the files lead to a 404 error.
 You always find